 Shuki and Tori Levy are founders of the Albert Einstein Foundation, which was formed by the Hebrew University of Jerusalem to preserve the legacy of Albert Einstein.
 The foundation’s goal is to inspire a new generation of scientists, leaders and humanitarians to draw upon Einstein’s exemplary spirit and bring fresh thinking to the problems facing our world.
+Shuki Levy is also Co-Chair of the Einstein Legacy Project, and Tori Levy serves on the International Executive Committee.
 Current initiatives include:

 The Einstein Archive and Visitor Centre